patrykcieslak/stonefish/docs/actuators.rst

 .. note::

-    The limit of the angular velocity of the propeller can be set either in radians per second using the ``max_angular_velocity`` attribute or in rotations per minute using the ``max_rpm`` attribute.
-One of the attributes is mandatory.
+    The limit of the thruster setpoint, called ``max_setpoint``, is an absolute value.
+The setpoints will be limitted symmetrically.
+The quantity represented by the setpoints depends on the type of the input of the selected ``rotor_dynamics`` model.

-The following models of rotor dynamics are implemented, with their respective parameters and example XML syntax.
-The input to each model is the desired angular velocity and the output is the actual velocity achieved by the propeller:
+The following rotor dynamics models are implemented, with their respective parameters and example XML syntax.
+The output of all of the models is the angular velocity of the propeller and the input quantity depends on the model of choice.

-1. ``zero_order`` a simple passthrough (no dynamics), no parameters
+1. ``zero_order`` a simple passthrough (no dynamics), no parameters, input is angular velocity [rad/s].

 .. code-block:: xml

     <rotor_dynamics type="zero_order"/>

-2. ``first_order`` first order system
+2. ``first_order`` first order system, input is angular velocity [rad/s].
   - ``time_constant``

 .. code-block:: xml